Banging Toolbox

 For example, if the blockage is mostly made out of hair, the plunger will struggle to create enough pressure.

-You also don’t want to make the blockade worse by compressing it even more and making it deeper and harder to get to.
+You also don’t want to make the blockade worse by compressing or pushing the block down more making grime deeper and harder to remove later.

 How to unclog a shower drain with the plunger?

-- Place the plunger over the drain opening, making sure that it is covered entirely.
+1. Place the plunger over the drain opening, making sure that the base is covered entirely.

-- Pour water into the shower basin to submerge the plunger and create a good seal.
+2. Pour water into the shower basin to submerge the plunger and create a first class seal.

-- Do a flood test to see if it has solved the problem and cleared the block.
+4. Do a flood test to see if this has solved the problem and cleared the block.

 Tip: